Also known as: Premature closure of sutures, Synostosis, Plagiocephaly, Scaphocephaly, Fontanelle - craniosynostosis or Soft spot - craniosynostosis

-- Absence of the normal feeling of a "soft spot" (fontanelle) on the newborn's skull
+- No "soft spot" (fontanelle) on the newborn's skull

 - A raised hard ridge along the affected sutures